Seneca Women's Encampment for a Future of Peace and Justice: Participants

 There were many different people and organizations involved in the planning and running of the encampment.
 Both local and outside women alike participated.
 The policy of the encampment was to not single out any specific women for their efforts in the organization or running of it.
 Rather, it was a collective effort and its organizational and political strategies have been analyzed.

 The main organizations involved were the Women's International League for Peace and Freedom, Catholics against Nuclear Arms, the War Resisters League, Women Strike for Peace, Women's Pentagon Action, Rochester Peace and Justice, and the Upstate Feminist Peace Alliance.

-Some participants wrote about, photographed, or otherwise documented their experiences at the Women's Encampment for a Future of Peace and Justice.
-Mima Cataldo participated in the summer of 1983 and documented the encampment through her photography.
+Participants wrote about, photographed, or otherwise documented their experiences at the Women's Encampment for a Future of Peace and Justice.
+Mima Cataldo attended the camp during the summer of 1983 and documented the encampment through her photography.
+She published a book with Ruth Putter, Bryna Fireside and Elaine Lytel about the camp titled, The Women's Encampment for a Future of Peace and Justice: Images and Writings.
+The book was dedicated to longtime peace activist Barbara Deming.

 Leeann Irwin was an early organizer of the Women's Pentagon action and an active participant in the Encampment, having committed to live at the Women's encampment for a year before it opened, and later organizing a speaking tour of Europe in 1984 on the peace work being done at the camp.
 Sybil Claiborne collected correspondence, meeting notes, mailing lists, clippings, and leaflets of the Women's Encampment for a Future of Peace and Justice.
 Cynthia Butler (Cynthia B. Costello) wrote a 13-page document, "Report from Seneca" with Amy Stanley, describing the history of the encampment and providing an analysis of related issues.

 The encampment attracted thousands of women, from many different places and with different political views, sexual orientations, religions, ethnicities, and economic backgrounds.
 Although a significant number of men shared interest in the encampment's cause, they were neither allowed to join the encampment nor participate in the protests.
 Any male over the age of twelve was not let onto the main grounds, though there was a place in the front lawn where they could stay.
 This decision was highly controversial.
 Many women argued that the group was being exclusionary by not allowing men into the encampment, and mothers argued that sons over the age of twelve who were firm believers in the anti-nuclear cause should be allowed to come.